Maps Documentation

 Point labels - Define formatting for labels on point elements.
 Formatting options are equivalent to those of shape labels.

-Line labels - Define formatting for labels on line/route elements.
+Route labels - Define formatting for labels on route elements.
 Formatting options are equivalent to those of shape labels.

 Charts (premium)